deepakg23gmail/istio/README.md

 # istio
 Learn Istio service mesh by simple examples.
+It covers:
-It covers traffic shifting mechanisms like - Weighted routing, canary, dark launch via mirroring, http headers etc.
+- Traffic shifting mechanisms like - Weighted routing, canary, dark launch via mirroring, http headers etc.
+- Adding custom filter to istio-proxy
-It also covers traffic visualisation via Kiali.
+- Traffic visualisation via Kiali
+- In future will cover security aspects

-In future it will also cover Security and Envoy Filter customization etc,
+In future it will also cover Security and  etc,

 ## Step 1
 Create a kubernetes cluster on your favourite cloud platform